oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this scenario, a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is responsible for obtaining tokens from the authorization server and making requests to the resource server.

 Service workers are run in a separate context from the DOM, have no access to the DOM, and the DOM has no access to the service worker.
-This makes service workers inherently safe from XSS, thus they can be used as a safe store for tokens.
+This makes service workers the most secure place to store tokens, as an XSS attack is unable to exfiltrate the tokens.

 In this architecture, a service worker intercepts calls from the frontend to the resource server.
 As such, it completely isolates calls to the authorization server from XSS attack surface, as all tokens are safely kept in the service worker context without any access from other JavaScript contexts.
 The service worker is then solely responsible for adding the token in the authorization header to calls to the resource server.